AdaGold/js-calculator/README.md

 ### Refactor to Accept User Input with `prompt`

 - Inside your project root directory, install `prompt` with npm.
 This package allows for gathering input from a user.
+The `package.json` file functions like a `Gemfile` and lists the JavaScript modules the project needs.
-  + `$ npm install prompt`
+  + `$ npm install`
   + When it's done, you should now have a directory called `node_modules`
 - Inside `calculator.js` in your editor and paste this code at the top of your file:
   ```javascript